ibm-cloud-docs/vmwaresolutions/vmonic/faq_esxi.md

 It is recommended to keep root access enabled on the ESXi servers, otherwise failures of the VMware Solutions functions might occur.

-If necessary, you can disable root access when the ESXi servers have a status of **Available** on the VMware Solutions console.
+If necessary, you can disable root access when the ESXi servers have a status of **Available** in the VMware Solutions console.

 You must re-enable root access for subsequent automation operations.
 For example, when you add or remove file shares, or when you install add-on services such as Zerto.